flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 You can use this preference to set the initial throttle Web Page (such as '/panel/') for when the *Throttle Web View* first opens.

-Enter the initial Web Page (such as '/panel') for the Web Screen
+Enter the initial Web Page (such as '/panel') for the |WV-S|

-Note that this is different to the 'Web Screen' initial Web Page which is set with the `Initial Web Screen Page`_ preference.
+Note that this is different to the 'Web View Screen' initial Web Page which is set with the `Initial Web Screen Page`_ preference.

 Swipe Up-Down Preferences
 """""""""""""""""""""""""

-The following preferences provide options for options for swipe up or down on the Throttle screen
+The following preferences provide options for options for swipe up or down on the |T-S|

 Use Immersive Mode for Throttle view?
 '''''''''''''''''''''''''''''''''''''